This tutorial covers:

 Great!

-Your service worker is installed and files are cached for offline access.
+Our service worker is now installed and our files cached for offline access.
 To confirm the cache, go to the Application tab in Chrome developer tools and expand the Cache Storage section.
 You will see the named cache that our service worker just created.

 Service worker cache

-To confirm that your service worker has provided offline capabilities, shut down the http-server service using Ctrl + C. Then refresh the application in your browser.
-Previously, the offline page would be displayed at this point because the application is no longer running.
-With the magic that is a service worker, though, your application home page is still available with no interruption.
+To confirm that we now have offline capabilities by virtue of our service worker, shut down the http-server service with Ctrl + C, then refresh the application in your browser.
+You would usually see the offline page at this point because the application is no longer running, but with the magic that is a service worker, you can still see your application home page.

 Adding a manifest file

-To finish creating your PWA, you need to create a manifest file.
-This file activates the Add To Home Screen feature of your application.
-This defines how your application is installed on the device it is being used on.
+To finish off our PWA creation process, we need to create a manifest file that will facilitate the Add To Home Screen feature of our application.
+This defines how our application is installed on the device in which it is being browsed.

-Create a manifest.json file in the root of the project.
-Paste this into it:
+Create a manifest.json file in the root of the project and paste the following in it:

 {